GuilhermeBorges3Ddev/Feedback_Widget_Web_Mobile/web/README.md

 ``npm create vite@latest``

+* Install axios as our client HTTP to make requests:

+`npm install axios`

 * Install Tailwind CSS as a dependency with PostCSS and init command:

 ``npm install -D tailwindcss postcss autoprefixer``